SKT799/XRAG-Explainable-RAG-An-agentic-question-answer-engine-with-live-search-and-retrieve/README.md

 | **no** | **yes** | **red** — relevant page, wrong claim (the dangerous one) |
 | no | no | red — off in the weeds |

-Anything under 0.75 goes red.
+Anything under 0.75(this we can change if needed, threshold is a hard limit that we need to control) goes red.
 One thing worth admitting up front: that NLI judge needed babysitting.
 Early on its calibration temperature ran off to about 7 and *everything* flagged red — tuned model, raw model, didn't matter.
 Clamping it to a sane `[0.5, 3.0]` range is what made the scores mean something again.
 (More on that in the [fine-tuning README](https://github.com/SKT799/LoRA-FineTuning-Llama-3.1-8B).)

 ---

 ## The retry loop (LangGraph)

 A linear pipeline answers once and stops.
-This one doesn't.
+But our pipeline is not a static pipeline.

-When the first attempt comes back with no supported claim, the graph routes back to the rewriter, reformulates the question, and searches again — up to three times, watching a time budget so it never spins forever.
-If LangGraph isn't installed, or anything throws, it quietly drops down to a plain-Python version of the same flow.
-Same nodes, no drama.
+When the first attempt comes back with no supported claim, the graph routes back to the rewriter, reformulates the question, and searches again — up to three times(which again can be changed according to your budget and user's query), watching a time budget so it never spins forever.

 ```mermaid
 stateDiagram-v2